-Three workshops teaching traditional Scottish dances will be given by Dannsa on the 4th, 5th and 6th of July from 2.30pm to 4.30pm at the Mill Marquee, beside the GAA grounds.
+Three workshops teaching traditional Scottish dances will be given by Dannsa on Wednesday 5th, Thursday 6th and Friday 7th of July from 2.30pm to 4.30pm at the Mill Marquee, beside the GAA grounds.
 These workshops are unique to this year's Summer School and they are free to registered students and €5 per day to non-registered participants.

 Scottish step-dancing workshop - Percussive footwork - strathspeys, jigs and reels driven by some great tunes with Karen.
 Hard- soled shoes.

 Ceilidh Dance Workshop - Come and learn some popular and some less well-known Scottish Ceilidh Dances.